SoftyDuck/FalixNodes-Desktop/README.md

 ## FAQ
 Q: Why and what's the point of this software?

 A: Originally, a member of the community developed the software to avoid having to use their web browser to access FalixNodes.
+Eventfully this 'community' software became official, and that member being Korbs.
 FalixNodes Desktop was designed to be a simple and quick method to access FalixNodes' services, and it still is.
+The software has improved greatly over the years and get better in each update.

 <br/>